Iklimov1/Boggle/README.md

 ### ✅ Things to work on:
-- [ ] Make sure the countdown is not still running after the game is over into negative numbers
+- [ x] Make sure the countdown is not still running after the game is over into negative numbers
-- [ ] Cover the game pieces after the game ends and blur out the game board, but still make it accessible to check the words
+- [x ] Cover the game pieces after the game ends and blur out the game board, but still make it accessible to check the words
 - [ ] Align grid with a dictionary to show all words missed by the player
 - [ ] Style the game board and make it look more appealing
 - [ ] Allow the player to decide the size of the game board